harrylu99/blog/docs/reactSourceCode/starterNewArchitecture.md

 }
 ```

-And how React16 handle the problem when we paued the updating?
+And how React16 handle the problem when we pause the updating?

-The answer is, in `React16`, Reconciler will give a tag to the changed DOM after Scheduler handle the tasks to Reconciler.
+The answer is, in `React16`, `Reconciler` will give a `tag` to the changed DOM after `Scheduler` handle the tasks to `Reconciler`.

 ```js
 export const Placement = /*             */ 0b0000000000010;